RasmussenLab/paper_template/README.md

 It’s an adaptation of the templates of Nature Publishing group.
 Also, don’t forget it’s possible to publish the preprint directly from the Overleaf interface

 ## Usage:
-You can zip this folder and upload it to Overleaf.
+On Overleaf, click "New Project" -> "Import from GitHub".
+Alternatively, zip this folder and upload it to Overleaf manually.
 Then open `main.tex` file and compile.
 Edit as you wish.

 ## Project files:
 1. **main.tex** - main document